ShadeKnightly/git-beginners-guide/Git-Terms-Explained.md

 ## Commit

-A commit is a saved snapshot of your changes in time.
+A commit is a saved snapshot of your code in your local repository.
+Commits exist only on your computer until you push them to the remote repo.
-Each commit has a message describing what changed.
+Each commit includes a message describing what and why you changed something.

-    git commit -m "Add login form"
+    git commit -m "Fix course search button alignment"

-Think of it like: hitting “Save” on your progress — but with a note.

 ---

 ## Stage (Staging)

-When you stage a file, you’re telling Git,
-“Hey, I want this file included in my next commit.”
+When you stage a file, you’re telling Git to included it in your next commit

     git add .

-Think of it like: putting clothes in a laundry basket — you haven’t washed (committed) them yet, just decided which ones to include.

 ---

 ## Push

-Push sends your commits from your local repo → to the remote (GitHub).
+Push sends your commits from your local branch to the same branch on the remote repository (On Github) This doesn’t necessarily mean you’re pushing to main — it only pushes to the remote version of whatever branch you’re on.
+Each developer usually works in and pushes their own feature branch, and later merges it into main through a pull request.

+# Push the branch you're currently on
+    git push origin <branch-name>

+# Example: pushing main
     git push origin main

-Think of it like: uploading your work to the cloud.

 ---

 ## Pull